 09 Dec Common Running Pain Diagnoses

 Runners deal with a lot of injuries during training!
-Here, we will provide brief descriptions on diagnoses commonly related to running and, in future posts, give you ideas on how to help.
+Here are some common diagnoses related to running.
+Look for future posts for ideas on how to manage these issues.

 1. Heel pain (plantar fasciitis): Plantar fasciitis or plantar fasciopathy is an irritation of the attachment of the plantar fascia at the base of the heel.
 Pain is commonly felt at the heel but can affect the entire length of the plantar fascia, which runs from the heel into the ball of the foot.
 Pain is usually felt first thing in the morning but can also become worse with more activity.
 You may feel swelling at the arch or heel, or tightness at the calf as well.